Close search

 EQUIVALENCY PROGRAM

-Baldwin Wallace offers the option of an equivalency program in music therapy to individuals already possessing a music degree (at least at the bachelor's level) from a recognized institution.
+Baldwin Wallace offers the option of a music therapy equivalency program to individuals already possessing a music degree (at least at the bachelor's level) from a recognized institution.
 In this non-degree program, a student completes all music therapy core courses as well as non-music courses required by the American Music Therapy Association.
 After completing all coursework and the six-month internship, the equivalency student is then eligible to sit for the national certification exam administered by the Certification Board for Music Therapists.

 CLEVELAND MUSIC THERAPY CONSORTIUM